Vitamin D for Good Bone Health

 Why Is there a new focus on Vitamin D today?

 There are several reasons children today do not get enough Vitamin D. An important one is that very few foods contain substantial levels of the vitamin.
-Even the healthiest of diets will probably not provide a child with adequate Vitamin D.
+Even the healthiest of diets will probably not provide a child with adequate Vitamin D. As a result, current recommendations are for children to take a Vitamin D supplement.

 Changes in lifestyle have also played a part.
 Several aspects of modern-day childhood impact Vitamin D intake: